danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 ## I see.
 Dagger is a DI Framework.
 But do we have to call `getInjector().inject(this)` all the time?
 Unfortunately, we do.
 Lets take a look at the history of DI frameworks in Java to understand why.

-Once upon a time, Dependency Injection frameworks like [Guice](1) used reflection to achieve their DI.
+Once upon a time, Dependency Injection frameworks like [Guice](1)(created by Bob Lee) used reflection to achieve their DI.
 At the time, these DI frameworks weren't built with mobile devices in mind, they were built for servers.
 Reflection has a runtime cost in performance, but it's an appropriate tradeoff for a server environment.
 When mobile devices came along, this was no longer the case and led to app slowdowns.
 We needed a DI framework that was blazing fast for mobile devices but used less reflection.